FilipaGo/payup-app-prototype/README.md

 ### Wireflows

 To better communicate our design ideas, we developed wireflows for the two main personas.
-Combining wireframes and user flows let us document the workflow and screen designs more clearly.
+Combining wireframes and user flows let us outline the workflow and screen designs more clearly.

 **Joana Antunes** :
 - Login; (Me ✅)